-IRS Penalties for Late Filing and Payment of Federal Taxes
+IRS Penalties for Late Filing and Payment of Federal Taxes in 2019

 The Penalty for Late Payment

-The late payment penalty applies to any portion of your federal tax that remains unpaid as of the due date, typically the tax filing date.
-The IRS imposes a failure-to-pay penalty of one half of one percent for each month or part of a month that the tax goes unpaid.
+The late payment penalty applies to any portion of your federal tax debt that remains unpaid as of the due date, which is typically the tax filing date.
+The IRS imposes a failure-to-pay penalty of one half of one percent—0.5%—for each month or part of a month that the tax goes unpaid.

 The Penalty for Late Filing